Jeff Wall (lawyer): Career

 After his first stint at the US Solicitor General's office, Wall served as co-head of Appellate Litigation Practice at Sullivan & Cromwell LLP.
 While there, Wall was named a "rising star" by Law360 for his performances in arguing before the Supreme Court, including a case addressing the standard for awarding enhanced damages in patent cases.

 Wall returned to the Office of the Solicitor General in March 2017 as the Acting Solicitor General.
 After Solicitor General Noel Francisco was confirmed in September 2017, Wall served as the Principal Deputy.
 Wall argued on behalf of the United States in Hawaii v.
 Trump in front of the United States Court of Appeals for the Ninth Circuit in the William Kenzo Nakamura United States Courthouse in Seattle, Washington.
 On November 30, 2020, Wall argued the case Trump v.
 New York addressing President Trump's plan for the census on behalf of the United States government.
 Upon the resignation of Noel Francisco, Wall was selected to serve as the acting Solicitor General of the United States.

-Wall left the Office of the Solicitor General in January 2021 and returned Sullivan & Cromwell LLP where he is a partner and head of Supreme Court and Appellate Practice.
+Wall left the Office of the Solicitor General in January 2021 and returned to Sullivan & Cromwell LLP where he is a partner and head of Supreme Court and Appellate Practice.
+At Sullivan & Cromwell, Wall is currently working to appeal the prosecution of Donald Trump in New York.